9 signs your lease management process is becoming a liability

 in lease portfolio assets currently managed on the LOIS platform across mining, resources, energy, retail, logistics, and financial services organisations in Australia and New Zealand

 LOIS is built and supported by CA-qualified lease accounting experts, not a generic software helpdesk.
 When a mining company's finance team has a question about how a scope reduction should be treated under AASB 16, they get an answer from a leasing specialist who has dealt with that exact situation before, not a ticket response.
-This depth of expertise is reflected in the platform itself: every calculation, workflow, and audit output is designed around how the standard actually works in practice for complex, asset-heavy organisations.
+This depth of expertise is reflected in the platform itself: every calculation, workflow, and audit output is designed by people who understand what a listed mining company's auditors will ask for.

 Preparing for an IFRS 16 audit?
 This complete checklist covers what auditors look for, the most common deficiencies, and how to build an audit-ready...